-Asian Language Teacher Education Programs (Chinese and Japanese)
+Asian Language Teacher Education Programs (Chinese, Japanese and Korean)

-Stony Brook University has undergraduate teacher education programs in Chinese and Japanese leading to New York State initial teaching certification and the B.A. degree in Asian and Asian American Studies: Adolescent Education – Chinese/Japanese, Grades 7 – 12.
-The Department of Asian and Asian American Studies provides content core courses, the Foreign Language Teacher Education Program (FLA) offers pedagogical core courses, and the Professional Education Program (PEP) coordinates additional programs for teacher certification.
+Stony Brook University has undergraduate teacher education programs in Chinese, Japanese and Korean leading to New York State initial teaching certification and the B.A. degree in Asian and Asian American Studies: Adolescent Education – Chinese/Japanese/Korean, Grades 7 – 12.
+The Department of Asian and Asian American Studies provides content core courses, the Foreign Language Teacher Education Program (FLA)offers pedagogical core courses, and the Professional Education Program (PEP) coordinates additional programs for teacher certification.

 Asian Language Courses Offered at Stony Brook University